Trial Before Annas

 Peter and John Follow (Matthew 26:58; Mark 14:53-54; Luke 22:54; John 18:13-16)

 Even though Caiaphas was technically the High Priest, John makes it clear that this first assembly occurred at Annas’ home.
-Annas was High Priest years earlier, but was replaced by the Roman government.
+Annas was High Priest years earlier but was replaced by the Roman government.
 However, the High Priest is supposed to serve for life, so this caused dissension as to who was truly the High Priest.
 While numerous men were appointed as Annas’ replacement, he managed to get his five sons appointed as his replacements and now his son-in-law occupied the position.
 Though Caiaphas was the High Priest, it is apparent that Annas was the power behind the office.

-Gathered at Annas’ house were the high priest, the chief priests, the elders, and the scribes.
+Gathered at Annas’ house where the high priest, the chief priests, the elders, and the scribes.
 John reminds us that Caiaphas had advised the Jews to kill Jesus so that we, as readers, will realize that there wasn’t hope of a fair trial.

 Peter and possibly John followed at a distance, thus avoiding arrest.
 John has been referring to himself in the third person.
 Some wonder how another fisherman from Galilee was known to the high priest and not questioned as Peter was.
-Because of this it is argued that another unnamed disciple is being referred to.
-But of course that leads to the question of why his name was avoided.
+Because of this, it is argued that another unnamed disciple is being referred to.
+But, of course, that leads to the question of why his name was avoided.
 Most likely it was John.
 Recall that John’s family had servants so they were well off and it is possible that John’s family was known to Annas.
 John was able to enter the home.
 Peter waited outside.
 John then came back out, having secured his privilege for being there, spoke to the doorkeeper, and got Peter permission to enter.
 Peter then went into the courtyard, but stayed in the lower area, near a fire and away from those actually trying Jesus.